Abhinandbraj/Stress-Analysis-Pressure-Vessel-FEM/README.md

 # Stress-Analysis-Pressure-Vessel-FEM

-# Stress Analysis of a Thin-Walled Cylindrical Pressure Vessel Using FEM in Python
+# Stress Analysis of a Thin-Walled Cylindrical Pressure Vessel Using FEM principles in Python

 ## Objective
 This project analyzes the stresses and safety factors in a thin-walled cylindrical pressure vessel subjected to internal pressure.
 The calculations are performed using the **Finite Element Method (FEM)** in Python, and the results are visualized through graphs.